Eve-positional languages: putting order into B\"uchi automata: Determinization of Eve-positional languages

 We now argue that this game is won by Eve: at any point during the play, when Eve has to make a choice (and is thus in $v$) after reading a prefix $w$, she goes to the vertex $v_s$, for $s := \De(s_I, w)$.
 Adam can only choose to decrease $\img(s)$ a finite number of times, as the only time $\img(s)$ can increase against that strategy for Eve is during the initial prefix (as the loop described by the $L_s$ preserves the image).
 Therefore, looking past the last time this image decreases, the resulting run is "parity rejecting" in $\Ai$, as a concatenation of segments each dominated by some odd priority.
 The corresponding word is therefore in $\overline{\LangS(\A)}$, and the play is indeed won by Eve.

 Let $\sigma$ be a "strategy" for Eve in $G$, of memory strictly smaller than $N$.
-Then, there is some $s_0 = (q_0 \dots q_k)\in \SR$ such that no run compatible with $\sigma$ ever visits $v_{s_0}$.
+Then, by a pigeonhole argument, there is some $s_0 = (q_0 \dots q_k)\in \SR$ such that no run compatible with $\sigma$ ever visits $v_{s_0}$.
 We denote $I_0 = \img(s_0)$.
 Let us build an Adam strategy winning against $\sigma$.
 The idea behind this strategy is that Adam will build a word whose run in $\Ai$ passes infinitely often via $s_0$.
 As Eve cannot choose $v_{s_0}$, she will choose at each step $j$ some different $v_{s_j}$.
-Adam will then either choose any tile decreasing the image allowing to come back to $s_0$, if $\img(s_0)\subsetneq \img(s_j)$, or choose a word in the chosen $L_{s_j}$ that would be dominated by some even priority if seen from $s_0$, and end in $s_0$.
-The corresponding run in $\Ai$ is thus accepting, and the resulting word in $\LangS(\A)$.
+Adam will then either choose any word decreasing the image allowing to come back to $s_0$, if $\img(s_0)\subsetneq \img(s_j)$, or choose a word in the chosen $L_{s_j}$ that would be dominated by some even priority if seen from $s_0$, and end in $s_0$.
+The corresponding run in $\Ai$ is thus accepting, and the resulting word is in $\LangS(\A)$.

-Note that in $\Ai$, $s_0$ can be reached from $s_I$ whilst reading a word $w_0\in \Gamma^{\leq n+1}$: it suffices to define $w_0 = u_0 t_{s_0}^{(1)}\dots t_{s_0}^{(k-1)}$, where $u_0$ is a word witnessing the fact $q_0 \in \RA$: that is $q_I \trans{\skel(u_0)} q_0$, with $q_I := \max_{\stateleq} (I)$.
+Note that in $\Ai$, $s_0$ can be reached from $s_I$ whilst reading a word $w_0\in \Gamma^{\leq n+1}$: it suffices to define $w_0 = u_0 \nu_{q_1}\dots \nu_{q_{k-1}}$, where $u_0$ is a word witnessing the fact $q_0 \in \RA$: that is $q_I \trans{\skel(u_0)} q_0$, with $q_I := \max_{\stateleq} (I)$.
 Note that $u_0$ can always be chosen of length at most $n-1$.